evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Sound system
+### Sound System

 The Tesla Model S comes equipped with one sound system option:

-- **Tesla Premium Sound**: This system features 22 speakers and delivers a maximum output of 560 watts.
+- **Tesla Premium Sound:**: This system features 22 speakers and delivers a maximum output of 560 watts.

 ## Lights

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard Taillights use LED technology, ensuring visibility and efficiency.
+Standard taillights use LED technology, ensuring visibility and efficiency.

 ## Advanced Driver Assistance Systems